A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: Markov chain connectivity on fixed graphs

 Another canonical choice is to take $C(P)$ as the scalar matrix $C^{\bar{1}} = \bar{1}\bar{1}^{\top} - I$.
 If $\sum_{\ell \in E} x_{\ell} = 1$, we recover the \textit{DW-Kirchhoff} (directed \& weighted) index introduced by~\cite{bianchi2019kirchhoffian} as a generalization of the effective graph resistance \eqref{eq:egr_pw}.

 In this paper, our goal is to find optimally connected Markov chains by minimizing $S (P , C )$.
-From now on, we will treat $C$ as a scalar matrix; however, it is important to note that our optimization techniques also apply to cases where $C$ varies with $P$, for example, when optimizing the graph's Kemeny constant.
+From now on, we will treat $C$ as a scalar matrix; however, it is important to note that our optimization techniques also apply to cases where $C$ varies with $P$ (as long as $C(P)$ is three times differentiable), for example, when optimizing the graph's Kemeny constant.